 – Furthering your Practice: Private sessions give you an opportunity to learn how you should approach each pose best suited for your body.
 Whether you are healing an injury, need support through an emotional time, a beginner wanting to learn more, or an advanced practitioner, you will dramatically deepen your yoga practice.
 Your instructor has ample time to devote & design the practice according to your needs with ample time for hands-on attention and support.

-- Workshops: are typically on weekends and are not included in the regular group class packages or memberships (although discounts to members apply to most workshops).
+– Workshops: are typically on weekends and are not included in the regular group class packages or memberships (although discounts to members apply to most workshops).
 Often workshops have an additional fee and give you an opportunity to grow your practice in a number of ways.
-You can view our workshops and sign in on line.
+You can view our workshops and sign up online.

 10 Tips to Being a Good Yogi